toolness/walden-journal-extractor/README.md

-This is a simple utility that allows a [Walden][] save game's journal to be exported to a variety of formats.
+This is a simple Electron-based app that allows a [Walden][] save game's journal to be exported to a variety of formats.

 ## Quick start